 WordPress is beginner-friendly and easy to get started with.
 Also, it’s highly customizable using themes and plugins.
 However, it may not be the right choice for creating advanced websites.
 It’s mostly used by small- and medium-scale businesses.

 Joomla provides a facility to build a fairly advanced website with top-notch features.
 It is easier to work with than Drupal but harder to use than WordPress.
-You can create high-end websites with this CMS but it offers lesser customization options as compared to Drupal and WordPress.
+You can create high-end websites with this CMS but it offers fewer customization options as compared to Drupal and WordPress.

-Every CMS has it’s own pros and cons.
+Every CMS has its own pros and cons.
 You can choose a CMS which is the best fit for your requirements.

 Emily White is a senior web developer at CSSChopper which is one of the most prominent companies providing top-notch web design and development services around the world.
 She not only enjoys developing but she also loves to compose quality articles and blogs for her audience in her free time.
 She wants to spread knowledge with the content writes for her audience.